-When you don’t draw a complete circle, SOLIDWORKS adds a radius dimension instead of a diameter.
+When you don’t draw an arc, SOLIDWORKS adds a radius dimension and not a diameter dimension.

 I once told a supplier that it was impossible to change the dimension into a diameter.

 Imagine you are designing a leaf spring with a hole hinge.

 A hole hinge is a super awesome hinge out of a single piece of metal, with zero play.

 When creating a drawing, SOLIDWORKS will automatically show a radius dimension on the arcs that are not complete circles.